Skip to menu Skip to content

 What is a Forensic Medical Examination (FME)?
 An FME is an examination performed by a specially trained healthcare professional to collect forensic evidence after a rape or sexual assault.
 You can usually access an FME for up to 7 days after the assault(s).
 After this window, it is unlikely (but not impossible) that evidence could be gathered.

-How to self-refer for an FME: You can access an FME through the NHS at your local Sexual Assault Response Coordination Service (SARCS).
-You can refer yourself to SARCS by calling their dedicated number, which is available 24/7 and free from landlines and mobile: 0800 148 88 88 (available 24/7).
+How to self-refer for an FME: You can refer yourself to SARCS by calling their dedicated number, which is available 24/7 and free from landlines and mobile: 0800 148 88 88 (available 24/7).

 A specially trained nurse will be with you throughout your appointment, and you can bring someone with you for support.
 As well as your FME, this service will also seek to meet any other immediate healthcare and wellbeing needs, such as providing emergency contraception, and referring you to support services like The Compass Centre.